 If your child is grumpy or agitated, then most-likely he or she can act the same way around other children.
 That can increase the chance of your child falling victim to unnecessary arguments and fights with others.

 Factors that can affect your child’s mood include:

 - Lack of proper sleep each night.
 Children need at least 8 hours of total sleep per night.
 If they are not getting the proper amount of rest, then it can affect their mood the next day.

 - Insufficient diet.
 Certain foods affect children’s moods including foods that are high in sugar, caffeine or fat.
 Keep your child’s diet balanced with plenty of fruits and vegetables.

 - Lack of exercise.
 Children that do not exercise regularly tend to have a lower level of energy which will affect his or her mood.
 This can also lead to obesity which makes your child more prone to bullying.

-Here are five strategies that you should review with your child:
+Here are five anti-bullying strategies that you should review with your child:

 - Assert yourself.
 Have your child practice standing tall and using a strong voice saying: “That’s teasing.
 Stop it.” or “Stop making fun of me.
 It’s mean.”

 - Use “I want.”
 Role-play with your child by having him or her address you (the bully) by saying: “I want you to leave me alone,” or “I want you to stop teasing me.”